Some of the Best Places to Stay in Copenhagen in a Budget!

 Finding the best place to stay in Copenhagen is easy… if you aren’t too concerned about money.
-It’s no secret that Scandinavia is, with Denmark in particular, an expensive region that will leave you checking your pockets for change to buy a street hot dog (which you should definitely do in Copenhagen because they are delicious).
+It’s no secret that Scandinavia is an expensive region – and Copenhagen is a city that can put a dent into budget-conscious travellers’ wallets.

 Let’s dive into the neighbourhoods so you have a better idea of where you’d be booking a place to stay in Copenhagen.
 You’ll find all the neighbourhoods we discuss in this post below on the Copenhagen Neighbourhoods Map.

 As we mentioned, each district has a name, too.
 You can see them below with a super, super brief description of what to expect.
 We will dive in and explain them in-depth further down!

 - 1. København K (Shopping, Dining, Sights)

 - 6. Christianshavn & Holmen (Maritime, River, Cozy)